meteatamel/knative-tutorial/docs/scheduledeventing.md

 ## Event source - Broker sink

-You can also setup CronJob source to point to a Broker instead.
+You can also setup `PingSource` to point to a Broker instead.

 Create a [source-broker.yaml](../eventing/ping/source-broker.yaml).